pombreda/furia-chan/README.txt

  Requirements:
  -------------

-* You need a JDK (We have tested OBSearch with Java 1.6.0_01).
+* You need a recent JDK 1.5,1.6.
-* You need to have a recent version Maven and ANT installed and working (We have tested OBSearch with Maven 2.0.6 and 2.0.7 and ANT 1.7.0).
+* You need to have a recent version Maven and ANT installed and working (We have tested OBSearch with Maven 2.0.8 and 2.0.7 and ANT 1.7.0).

-The first time you checkout OBSearch do a:
+The first time you checkout Furia-chan do a:
 ./install.sh

 This will download and install all the necessary dependencies.